amoux/david/README.md

 # david nlp toolkit 💬

 The goal of this toolkit is to speed the time-consuming steps to obtain, store, and pre-process textual data from youtube, and implementing natural language processing techniques to extract highly specific information, such as the indications of product or service trends across enterprises.
-There's much potential in being able to get valuable information for analytics objectives.
+There's much potential in being able to get valuable information for analytics.

 - 👨‍💻 In progress ( Web-App )